What is strep throat?

-Your child can return to regular activities, including school attendance, 24 hours after receiving the shot or beginning the antibiotic, if his or her temperature is normal.
+Your child can return to regular activities, including school attendance, 24 hours after receiving the shot or beginning the antibiotic, if their temperature is normal.

 What if my child is not getting better after being treated for strep throat?

 If your child is not getting better, let your healthcare provider know right away.
-Your child should not stop taking his or her medicine, unless your healthcare provider tells you to.
+Your child should not stop taking their medicine, unless your healthcare provider tells you to.